psu-db/sampling-extension-original/README.md

 was used for the IRS figures (including with external storage), the `wirsfr-templated` was used for WSS, `wirs-templated` for WIRS, and
 `conc-template` for concurrent IRS.
 The other branches can be safely ignored except for historical interest.

+Note that the extensive use of the term "LSM" to refer to the framework itself is a historical artifact from the early days of the project.

 ## Dependencies

 - gsl